boilerrobotics/rover-code/README.md

-# For Communication and Intellgence
+# For Communication and Intelligence

 ### Make sure to work on branches instead of master.